| Shropshire Union CanalShropshire Union Canal History

 but it is intact.
 The main road bridge is also still intact although I have a feeling some of the stones

 have been dismatled and put back in a different order at some stage!
+Martin Ludgate, editor of Waterways Recovery Group magazine "Navvies" (who provided some of

 my information for the Newport Branch) tells me 'Restoration of the Newport Branch from Norbury to Newport